 Boucher’s own black-and-white paintings of aliens, skulls, ribbons and hearts decorate the album sleeve and insert.
 In a video from her days as a student at McGill University in Quebec, she explains a painting that became the insert of Visions, saying she’s into “heavy metal imagery” but not the music.
 There is also what appears to be a 3D alien head on the back of the album.
 This speaks to her use of “cool” aesthetics, which constitute the visual part of the Grimes project.
 To account for multimedia aspects, Boucher has also said that she’s trying to make a music video for every song on Visions.

-The diminutive and cartoonishly cheerful Boucher goes into full on UFO diva mode on “Eight” and “Circumambient.”
+The cartoonishly cheerful Boucher goes into full on UFO diva mode on “Eight” and “Circumambient.”
 “Eight” convincingly suggests that Boucher should be living in a palace on Naboo or at least fronting the cantina band from Star Wars.
 On “Circumambient” the shouting of “Let’s go!” and the cut-and-paste vocal stutter give the song an energized physicality.

 “Skin” is a uniquely vulnerable moment.
 The lyric, “Why don’t you talk to me? / You act like nothing ever happened but it meant the world to me,” is a piercing bit of explicitly raw emotion.
 The second time that lyric comes around it dissolves in distortion — given to the listener once, but is not revisited.
 “Skin” also momentarily suggests what a more adult Grimes record may one day sound like, her voice and attitude turning melancholy and mature.

 “Know the Way” maintains the solemn atmosphere with what sounds like a digital acoustic guitar emulator and waves of Boucher’s now familiar voice escaping in all directions, the album effectively concluded a far distance from its buoyant and joyful beginnings.